jcmturner/gokrb5/README.md

 ```

 ##### Generic Kerberos Client
-To authenticate to a service a client will need to request a serivce ticket for a Service Principal Name (SPN) and form into an AP_REQ message along with an authenticator encrypted with the session key that was delivered from the KDC along with the service ticket.
+To authenticate to a service a client will need to request a service ticket for a Service Principal Name (SPN) and form into an AP_REQ message along with an authenticator encrypted with the session key that was delivered from the KDC along with the service ticket.

 The steps below outline how to do this.
 * Get the service ticket and session key for the service the client is authenticating to.